 BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 810 Irwin [D] Current law requires that a local agency that maintains an internet website for use by the public to ensure that the internet website uses a ".gov" top-level domain or a ".ca.gov" second-level domain no later than January 1, 2029.
 Current law requires that a local agency that maintains public email addresses to ensure that each email address provided to its employees uses a ".gov" domain name or a ".ca.gov" domain name no later than January 1, 2029.
 Current law defines "local agency" for these purposes as a city, county, or city and county.
-This bill would recast these provisions by instead requiring a city, county, or city and county to comply with the above-described domain requirements and by deleting the term "local agency" from the above-described provisions.
+This bill would recast these provisions by instead requiring a city, county, or city and county to comply with the above described domain requirements and by deleting the term "local agency" from the above-described provisions.
 The bill would also require a special district, joint powers authority, or other political subdivision to comply with similar domain requirements no later than January 1, 2031.
-Two-year bill Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
-ACC-OC - NYC LOCC - Watch CASA - Watch CSDA - Oppose ACWA - Not Favor AB 818 Avila-Farias [D] This bill requires local agencies and utility providers to expedite certain aspects of the approval process and waives specified green energy standards for residential developments on properties that were destroyed in a disaster.
-The bill would require a city, county, or city and county to approve an or deny a complete application, within 10 business days of receipt of the application, for a building permit or an equivalent permit for any of the specified structures intended to be used by a person until the rebuilding or repair of an affected property is complete.
-By imposing new duties on local agencies, this bill would impose a state-mandated local program.
-Currently in the Senate Appropriations Committee Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+ACC-OC - NYC LOCC - Watch CASA - Watch CSDA - Oppose ACWA - Not Favor AB 818 Avila-Farias [D] The Permit Streamlining Act requires a public agency to determine whether an application for a development project is complete within specified time periods, as specified.
+The act requires a public agency that is the lead agency for a development project to approve or disapprove that project within specified time periods.
+Current law, the California Emergency Services Act, among other things, authorizes the governing body of a city, county, or city and county to proclaim a local emergency under certain circumstances, as specified, and grants political subdivisions various powers and authorities in periods of local emergency.
+This bill would require a city, county, or city and county to approve or deny a complete application, within 10 business days of receipt of the application, for a building permit or an equivalent permit for any of the specified structures intended to be used by a person until the rebuilding or repair of an affected property is complete.
+Currently on the Governor's Desk Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACC-OC - NYC LOCC - NYC CASA - Oppose Unless Amended CSDA - Watch ACWA - NYC AB 823 Boerner [D] This bill would, on and after January 1, 2029, prohibit a person from selling, offering for sale, distributing, or offering for promotional purposes in this state a personal care product containing plastic glitter, or a personal care product in a non-rinse-off product or a cleaning product containing one ppm or more by weight of plastic microbeads that are used as an abrasive, as specified.
 The bill would authorize, until January 1, 2030, a person to continue to sell, offer for sale, distribute, or offer for promotional purposes in this state an existing stock of personal care products containing plastic glitter, as specified.
 By adding these prohibitions to the Plastic Microbeads Nuisance Prevention Law, the bill would impose the civil penalty for violations of these prohibitions.
-Referred to the Senate Appropriations Committee Watch State Priorities: Source Control - Support legislation and/or regulations that restrict the non-essential use of microplastics and contaminants of emerging concern in any product that is disposed or has the potential to be introduced into the sanitary sewer system.
+Passed the Legislature.
+Currently on the Governor's Desk Watch State Priorities: Source Control - Support legislation and/or regulations that restrict the non-essential use of microplastics and contaminants of emerging concern in any product that is disposed or has the potential to be introduced into the sanitary sewer system.
 ACC-OC - NYC LOCC - Watch CASA - Support CSDA - NYC ACWA - NYC